Azulfidine; Azulfidine EN-tabs

-- This drug may change the color of urine, sweat, and tears to yellow or orange color.
+- This drug may change the color of urine or skin to a yellow or orange color.
+This is not harmful.

 - This drug may affect certain lab tests.
 Tell all of your child’s health care providers and lab workers that your child takes this drug.

 - Very bad and sometimes deadly allergic reactions, infections, heart problems, kidney problems, liver problems, lung problems, and blood problems have happened with this drug.
 Nerve or muscle problems that have not gone away have also happened with this drug.
 Talk with the doctor.

 - Use with care in children.
 Talk with the doctor.

 If your child is or may be sexually active:

 - Some males have had sperm problems while taking this drug.
 This may affect being able to father a child.
 This may go back to normal after the drug is stopped.
 Talk with the doctor.

 If your child is pregnant or breast-feeding a baby: